circleci/circleci-docs/jekyll/_cci2/migrating-from-1-2.md

     environment:
        BASH_ENV: ~/.bashrc
   steps:
-    run: echo "export PATH=/path/to/foo/bin:$PATH" > ~/.bashrc
+    run: echo 'export PATH=/path/to/foo/bin:$PATH' >> $BASH_ENV
     run: some_program_inside_of /path/to/foo/bin
 ```

 In this example, we've added `/path/to/foo/bin` to the `$PATH` which will get evaluated when a command is executed.
-You can image that `some_program_inside_of` is an executable within that path, and we don't need to refer to it by the full path name.
+You can imagine that `some_program_inside_of` is an executable within that path, and we don't need to refer to it by the full path name.

 ### Languages